ESGF/esgf-test-suite/README.md

 ## Usage:

      [installation_dir]/esgf-test-suite/runtests.sh

+## Remarks:

+  * This test suite needs to run and display an instance of firefox.
+So if you run this test suite remotely, don't forget to enable X-Forwarding (ssh -Y or -X).

 DISCLAIMER - the scripts in this repo are provided as is - use at your own risk - they have been tested only on a single system and may require modification to work correctly on other systems.